 One way to reduce both the number of rendering passes and the bandwidth consumed by intermediate values in the multipass architecture is to unroll the inner loops.
 We have presented data for a single traversal step or a single intersection test performed per ray in a rendering pass.
 If we instead unroll our kernels to perform four traversal steps or two intersection tests, all of our test scenes reduce their total bandwidth usage by 50%.
-If we assume we can suppress triangle and voxel memory references if a ray finishes in the middle of the pass, the total bandwidth reduction reaches 60%.
-At the same time, the total instruction count required to render each scene increases by less than 10%.
-With more aggressive loop unrolling the bandwidth savings continue, but the total instruction count increase varies by a factor of two or more between our scenes.
+If we assume we can suppress triangle and voxel memory references if a ray finishes in the middle of the pass, the total bandwidth reduction reaches 40%.
+At the same time, the instruction count for each scene increases by less than 10%.
+With more aggressive loop unrolling the bandwidth savings continue, but the instruction count increase varies by a factor of 2 or more between our scenes.
 These results indicate that loop unrolling can make up for some of the overhead inherent in the multipass architecture, but unrolling does not achieve the compute to bandwidth ratio obtained by the branching architecture.